alexschimel/Grounds/README.md

 ## Help

 There is a short documentation available by clicking on the `?` (question mark) button in the menu.
+We also recommend you read the article [Schimel et al. (2015)](https://doi.org/10.1016/j.csr.2015.10.019), which describes the methods (workflow and processing applied).

 There is an example dataset (2x DEMs, 2x spatially-variable uncertainty grids, 1x example polygon) [available for download from the releases page](https://github.com/alexschimel/Grounds/releases).